Are there state laws that permit or prohibit beekeeping or apiary establishment in Massachusetts?

 How do I register my honey bee colonies in Massachusetts?

-- Voluntary hive registration can be requested by completing the MDAR Apiary and Colony Registration Form.
+- Voluntary apiary and colony registration can be requested by completing the MDAR Apiary and Colony Registration Form.

 Can I sell my locally collected honey in Massachusetts?